 Ideally, for characters that don’t meet continuously, if you can line up for a character before the character comes out you’ll have the shortest wait.
 As soon as people see a character, they’ll flock to the line.

-Some characters that meet in permanent and enclosed locations (like Princess Fairytale Hall at Magic Kingdom) offer FastPass+.
+Some characters that meet in permanent and enclosed locations (like Princess Fairytale Hall at Magic Kingdom) offer Genie+.

-Check out our touring plans and FastPass+ recommendations for all 4 parks.
+Check out our touring strategies and Genie+ recommendations for all 4 parks.